ndguillen/txst_ma5374/README.md

 **Important dates**: As mentioned earlier, problem sets will be due on Fridays at 11:59 pm.

-  * First problem set due: Friday, September 2nd.
+  * First problem set due: Friday, September 2nd

   * Midterm: Thursday, October 27th

-  * Final: Date TBA
+  * Final: Tuesday, December 6th at 8 am

 **Final Course Grade**:  Your final numerical grade is placed on a scale of 100.
 Your final letter grade will be computed from your final numerical grade as follows